scalacenter/scala-3-migration-guide/docs/general/compatibility.md

 However those decisions were made for good reasons and by taking care that a good workaround is possible.

 In general there is a straightforward cross-compiling solution for every incompatibility, so that the migration from Scala 2.13 to Scala 3 is easy and smooth.
-You can find a corpus of incompatibilities in the [next page](incompatibility-table.md).
+You can find a corpus of incompatibilities in the [Incompatibility Table](../incompatibilities/incompatibility-table.md).

 There is an exception though, which is the new metaprogramming framework that replaces the Scala 2 experimental macros.
 Further explanations are given down below.